 - Call Sunshine One-Call (811) locator service three days ahead of any planting to check the location of underground services.
 This service is free, and in Florida, it’s the law.

 - To reduce cooling costs, plant deciduous trees to the south, southwest or west side of buildings to provide shade from the summer sun.
+Florida elm and hophornbeam are native trees that flourish in Central Florida.

 - To reduce heating costs, plant evergreens and shrubs on the north and west sides of buildings to block the wind.
 Plantings around the foundation can also help insulate against cold weather.